 When entering or ending a sanction, the ES must complete an eligibility determination (EDRES) to authorize the action.
-Refer to the FAMIS User Guide AUTHORIZING AN ACTION for instructions to complete the authorization process.
-After entering a sanction and completing the EDRES, FAMIS automatically generates the Notice of Adverse Action (FA510).
+Refer to the Authorizing an Action in FAMIS user guide for instructions to complete the authorization process.
+After entering a sanction and completing the EDRES, FAMIS automatically generates the Notice of Adverse Action (FA-510).

 If a hearing is requested within the adverse action period, do not take action until the hearing has been conducted and a decision rendered.
-Refer to the FAMIS User Guide CHANGING AN ADVERSE ACTION STATUS for instructions to put the action to reduce benefits on hold.
+Refer to the Changing an Adverse Action Status user guide for instructions to put the action to reduce benefits on hold.
 Putting the action on hold allows the eligibility unit to continue to receive the current amount of benefits until the hearing decision is rendered.